mhuot/snmpsim/docs/source/quick-start.rst

    ...

-Simulator uses the parameters (such as SNMP community name or SNMPv3 context or IP address) of SNMP query to choose .snmprec file to respond with.
+Simulator uses the parameters (such as SNMP community name or SNMPv3 context or IP address) of SNMP query to choose ``.snmprec`` file to respond with.

-Simulate existing SNMP agent
+Simulate Existing SNMP Agent
 ----------------------------

 Besides creating simulation data by hand, you can generate it from some